Chinonsoprisca/AutomobileSalesData/README.md

 ### Project Overview
 ---
 This is a personal project where i tasked myself to expolre an automobile sales data, which contained the sales of different kinds of automobile products accross a number of countries, discovering the sales trend and relavant insights using Power BI visuals and SQL queries.
+As shown in the screenshot of the table, I compared the total orders of each product line for the different order statuses (Shipped, Cancelled, Resolved, etc).
+To achieve this, I had to learn to write subqueries and join several subqueries using the JOIN statement.
+I so much now appreciate SQL as a powerful tool.

 ### Data Source
 ---